Eleven-Trading/TradeNote/README.md

 <h4 align="center">- Open Source Day Trading Journal -</h4>

+# !
+For the time being, I'm putting this project on hold.
+If you are interested in TradeNote, please contact me !

 # About the project
 TraderVue and TraderSync are great and very powerful trading journals.
 However, most of these tools are very limited in terms of control and customisations (data control, privacy, UI&UX customization, etc.).
 Moreover, I was missing some essential features for improving my day trading.